-Jade City, Fonda Lee – I love fantasy and this seems to be a good one.
+Jade City, Fonda Lee – I love fantasy and this seems to be a good one. ✔️Finished in May 2019

 Finishing the All Roads Lead Home, L.L.
 Ward series – I read the first one and really enjoyed it and just realized there are three more. ✔️ Forgetting There Finished June 2019, ✔️ Regretting There Finished July 2019, ✔️ Besetting There Finished July 2019

-Book or author that won a Pulitzer Prize – thinking about The Unconsoled or The Burried Giant, Kazuo Ishiguro
+Book or author that won a Nobel Prize – thinking about The Unconsoled or The Burried Giant, Kazuo Ishiguro

-Ice Genisis, Kevin Tinto – I really enjoyed the first book in the series so I am looking forward to see how this unfolds.
+Ice Genisis, Kevin Tinto – I really enjoyed the first book in the series so I am looking forward to see how this unfolds. ✔️Finished in May 2019

-A Place called Freedom, Ken Follet – I haven’t read a book from him that disappointed and this one was on sale recently (0,99€) so of course I got it.
+A Place called Freedom, Ken Follet – I haven’t read a book from him that disappointed and this one was on sale recently (0,99€) so of course I got it. ✔️Finished April 2019

 Non-Fiction & Guidance Books

 Born a Crime, Trevor Noah – I like him and his humor but I really interested in his story.
-In my teens I read a lot about South Africa and apartheid.
+In my teens I read a lot about South Africa and apartheid. ✔️ Done in October 2019

 The Bible – never read it whole and my goal is for the coming years to read other religious books like the Koran, Thora or Pali-Kanon.
 Because it doesn’t hurt knowing more about things that are different.
-Jeannette posted a worksheet to help with this reading goal.
+Jeannette posted a worksheet to help with this reading goal. ✔️Finished in December 2019

 I set out last year to read more in my native tongue.
 I find it hard to do as usually those books are not as engaging for me.
 However I realized it is good to read German every once in a while.
 And some authors who neither write in English nor German I can easily read in the German translation.

-Momo, Michael Ende – I’ve read this book but I believe I was too young back then and there will be lots of wisdom hidden within.
+Momo, Michael Ende – I’ve read this book but I believe I was too young back then and there will be lots of wisdom hidden within. ✔️Done in September 2019

-One Book by Jules Verne – probably “Überwinterung im Eis“
+One Book by Jules Verne – probably “Überwinterung im Eis” ✔️Done in July 2019

 A Classic – I think it’s going to be Dracula, Bram Stoker which has been on my reading list way too long.
-It’s my only piece I own of my late father in law so it’s emotional.
+It’s my only piece I own of my late father in law so it’s emotional. ✔️Done in October 2019

 Well this is 19 books so far.
 All other ones I just pick up as I go to achieve my reading goal of 40 books.
 I will also aim to finish some of those series I started in the past years.
 I’m off to a good start as I just finished my first book in 2019.
 If you are curious which one that was, come check it out on Goodreads.